Pokechu22/WorldDownloader/README.md

 ## Alternatives

-This mod is currently stuck on 1.16.x, and as such, will not function on any newer versions, however there are currently 2 alternatives:
+This mod is currently stuck on 1.16.x, and as such, will not function on any newer versions, however as of 2023 there are currently 2 alternatives developed by other people:

-1 (recommended option) - [WorldTools](https://github.com/Avanatiker/WorldTools), a Client-sided mod for 1.20.1+ on both forge and fabric, may also work with [ViaFabricPlus](https://github.com/ViaVersion/ViaFabricPlus) to allow downloading worlds from older servers, snapshot and april fools servers, and even bedrock servers
+* [Avanatiker/WorldTools](https://github.com/Avanatiker/WorldTools), a client-sided mod for 1.20.1+ on both forge and fabric

-2 - [Minecraft World Downloader](https://github.com/mircokroon/minecraft-world-downloader), an external application that works as a proxy to intercept world data and save it in a minecraft world folder
+* [mircokroon/minecraft-world-downloader](https://github.com/mircokroon/minecraft-world-downloader), an external application that works as a proxy to intercept world data and save it in a Minecraft world folder

 # World Downloader v4